Presented on April 24, 2013

 So go ahead and put your questions into the Q and A box, and we’ll be getting to those very shortly.
 If you’re interested in hearing more about Search Mojo’s services, this is the person to contact here, Sean McCusty, who is our sales consultant, he can be reached at his email there; firstname.lastname@example.org.
 Also his phone number there, 800-939-5938 extension 116.
 And here is all the contact information for today’s presenters, Janet and Jenny.

-So as I mentioned, go ahead an put any questions that you have.
-Burning questions that about landing page optimization into the question box at the right in the go to webinar panel.
+So as I mentioned, go ahead and put any burning questions that you have about landing page optimization into the question box at the right in the go to webinar panel.
 And let’s go ahead and kick things off.

 Janet, since you just finished talking about marketing automation, this is a good question for you; is there any easy way to ask for a lot of form information without using a marketing automation tool?